reubence/Prime-ABGB-Custom-Price-Tracker/README.md

 Hence, I created this very basic price tracker app to help me track the prices of multiple products which I was looking to purchase.
 This app even helped me to catch some discounts, that I would've otherwise missed, through which I saved approximately 10,000 INR :smile:.

-Of course, this oversimplified version of the app will not serve all of you, since your needs may be different.
+Of course this oversimplified version of the app will not serve all of you, since your needs may be different.
 So I'll be adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 ### Built With